hcoop-504/cybersecurity-portfolio/ctf/linux-privilege-escalation-ctf-writeup.md

 ## 2. Initial Thoughts and Information Gathering

 **First Impressions:**
 This challenge presented a Linux privilege escalation scenario in which initial access had already been obtained using weak credentials.
 The wording of the prompt strongly suggested that the intended path to root would begin with examining a script located in the current user’s home directory.
-This was an important clue because it implied that the challenge was guiding the participant toward a particular enumeration method rather than requiring blind manual discovery from the start.
+This was an important clue because it implied that the challenge was guiding you toward a particular enumeration method rather than requiring blind manual discovery from the start.

-Another important detail was the explicit instruction stating that the vulnerable tool identified by the script would **not** involve kernel exploits.
-This narrowed the focus significantly.
-In Linux privilege escalation challenges, automated enumeration tools frequently produce many findings, especially kernel-based possibilities.
-Since the challenge removed kernel exploits from consideration, I anticipated that the correct path would involve a userland binary or local system utility rather than the Linux kernel itself.
+Another important detail was the instruction stating that the vulnerable tool identified by the script would **not** involve kernel exploits.
+This narrowed down the focus to a userland binary or local system utility rather than the Linux kernel itself.

 **Information Gathering Steps:**
-I began by confirming the current working directory and listing the contents of the home directory.
+I began by examining the contents of the home directory.
 This revealed a script named `run-linpeas.sh`.
-The filename itself immediately indicated that the script likely invoked **LinPEAS**, a widely used Linux privilege escalation enumeration tool.
+The filename itself shows that the script likely invoked **LinPEAS**, a widely used Linux privilege escalation enumeration tool.
 This provided an initial answer to the first challenge question before even running the script.

-The next step was to execute the script and review the output systematically.
-LinPEAS generated extensive enumeration data, including system details, user information, environment settings, and possible privilege escalation vectors.
+The next step was to execute the script and examine the output.
+LinPEAS generated information including system details, user information, environment settings, and possible privilege escalation vectors.
 Among the results, the most relevant section identified the installed sudo version as `1.9.16p2`.
 Because the challenge specifically excluded kernel exploits, I disregarded the kernel-related findings reported by LinPEAS and focused instead on sudo as the intended attack surface.

 ---

 ## 3. Methodology and Strategy

 **Chosen Approach:**
-The selected methodology was to follow the challenge’s intended path by first identifying and executing the helper script, then using its results to isolate a likely userland privilege escalation vector.
-This approach was chosen because the prompt explicitly directed attention to the script in the home directory, making it the most efficient and logical starting point.
+The methodology was to follow the challenge’s intended path by first identifying and running the helper script, then using its results to isolate a likely user privilege escalation vector.
+This approach was chosen because the challenge points attention to the script in the home directory, making it a logical starting point.

-Once LinPEAS identified a specific version of sudo, the next stage was to determine whether that version corresponded to a known 2025 vulnerability.
-Since the challenge required the solver to submit both the version and an associated CVE, the most appropriate strategy was to pivot from enumeration to vulnerability mapping.
-After identifying the correct CVE, the final step was exploitation: obtain a root shell and retrieve the contents of `/root/flag.txt`.
+Once LinPEAS identified a specific version of sudo, the next step was to search for a sudo `1.9.16p2` vulnerability which found a known 2025 vulnerability.
+Since the challenge required you to submit both the version and an associated CVE, the most appropriate strategy going forward was to exploit the vulnerability, obtain a root shell and retrieve the contents of `/root/flag.txt`.

 **Tools and Techniques:**

 - **Basic Linux shell commands** – Used for directory inspection, file listing, and reading the final flag.

-- **LinPEAS** – Used to enumerate local privilege escalation vectors and identify potentially vulnerable software versions.
+- **LinPEAS** – Used to explore privilege escalation vectors and identify potentially vulnerable software versions.

 - **Version analysis / vulnerability mapping** – Used to associate the detected sudo version with a known 2025 CVE.